Learn how to empower students to succeed

 The SAT® Program also offers professional development modules for teachers.

 K–12 administrators and coordinators can learn more about topics like exam administration and building Vertical Teams.

-- The AP Program offers workshops for administrators and coordinators that provide them with the tools to effectively and successfully administer and coordinate their schools’ AP program.
+- The AP Program offers workshops for school leaders and coordinators that provide them with the tools to effectively and successfully administer and coordinate their schools’ AP program.

 Offerings for counselors include the annual Fall Counselor Workshops.